diellidemjaha/chattsy/README.md

 # Chattsy

-Welcome to Chattsy, a real-time chat room application built with Laravel, React, and MySQL.
+Welcome to Chattsy, a real-time chat room application built with Laravel, React, and MySQL.Laravel Sanctum, Pusher and pusher-js were utilized also for this app

 ![Example screenshot 1](chattsy1.jpg)
 ![Example screenshot 2](chattsy2.jpg)